Get a FREE Quote Now

-A: Our clients should know that the Feed-in Tariff is not funded by the Malaysian government; rather, it is funded by the electricity consumers.
+A: Our clients should know that the system known as FiT (or Feed-in Tariff) is not funded by the Malaysian government; rather, it is funded by the electricity consumers.
 1% of the total electricity bill is contributed by these consumers for the RE fund.
 Consumers who make use of 300 units of electricity or lower per month cannot raise their tariffs to pay for the RE fund.

 Q: Are there grants given by the Malaysian government for solar panel installation costs utilized by various companies and other business entities?

-A: While some countries give grants for the installation costs of solar PV technologies, Malaysia does not have these grants available as of the moment; however, most banks are willing to service loans to be used for purchasing solar systems at interest rates that are quite low because feed-in tariffs serve as guarantees for long term profits.
+A: While some countries give grants for the installation costs of solar PV technologies, Malaysia does not offer these grants presently; however, there are many banks who are able to grant loans for purchasing solar systems at interest rates that are quite low because feed-in tariffs serve as guarantees for long term profits.